dom-grimes/Projects/Bank Client Churn Predictive Model/README.md

+Within this repository folder you will find a Presentation, Whitepaper, Jupyter Notebook, and raw data file.

 This model identifies potential bank client churn proactively to anticipate a client’s departure.
 This allows teammates to act and save the client relationship prior to a loss, which minimizes attrition and maximizes profits.